yangangchen/Sample_Cplusplus_Scripts/README.md

 **Contents:**

-1. Machine learning: Implementation of some important nonliner regressors (polynomial regressor and Gaussian process regressor), with k-fold cross validation.
+1. Machine learning: Implementation of some important nonlinear regressors (polynomial regressor and Gaussian process regressor), with k-fold cross validation.